anarchy-ai/LLM-VM/src/llm_vm/agents/REBEL/README.md

 |Birthplace_NobelLiterature| 33 | **82** |
 |Birthdat_USPresident| 53 | **90** |

-* Below is the table depicting the results of the REBEL systhem versus ReAct on HotPotQA and FEVER.
+* Below is the table depicting the accuracy of the REBEL systhem versus ReAct on HotPotQA and FEVER.

 | Dataset    | ReAct | REBEL |
 |-------------|-------------------|------------------|